acdh-oeaw/graphviewer/docs/userdocs.rst

 The graph is constructed from all profiles defined in the `Component Registry`_.
 To resolve name and description of data categories referenced in the CMD elements definitions of all (public) data categories from `DublinCore`_ and `ISOcat`_ (from the `Metadata Profile`_ [RDF] - retrieving takes some time!) are fetched.
 However only data categories used in CMD will get part of the graph.
 Here is a `quantitative summary`_ of the dataset.

+Multiple variants of the graph are being offered:

+SMC graph basic
+  the basic graph contains ``profiles -> components -> elements -> datcats``;
+  processing 155 profiles yields a graph with over 4.500 nodes and over 7.500 edges SMC graph all additionally rendering the profile-groups and relations between data categories (from Relation Registry) only profiles + datcats
+	just profiles and data categories are rendered (with direct links between those, skipping all components and elements) profiles + datcats + datcats + groups + rr as above but again with profile-groups and relations profiles similarity
+	just profiles with links between them representing the degree of similarity based on the reuse of components and data categories

 When inspecting the numbers, it is important to be aware of the occurrence expansion resulting from the reusability of the components.
 So in an example, a component C has 2 subcomponents and is reused within one profile by two other components A and B, the resulting profile